halide/Halide/README.md

     % cmake -DLLVM_DIR=../llvm-install/lib/cmake/llvm -DCMAKE_BUILD_TYPE=Release -G "Visual Studio 14 Win64" ../halide
     % MSBuild.exe /m /t:Build /p:Configuration=Release .\ALL_BUILD.vcxproj

-#### Building Halide and LLVM on Windows using mingw

-Halide no longer supports building via the Makefile under mingw.
-Windows users should use the CMake build process instead.

 #### If all else fails...

 Do what the build-bots do: https://buildbot.halide-lang.org/master/#/builders